 - SEC enquiries into CSTE revenue growth factors inconsistently addressed by management.
 The major revenue variance factor, increased average selling price, is not supported by channel checks which show prices decreasing at major customers/outlets.

-- Competitor analysis suggests CSTE are either not maintaining machinery adequately or that machinery is severely under utilised.
+- Competitor analysis suggests CSTE are either not maintaining machinery adequately or that machinery is severely under utilized.